 Types of Retirement Accounts

-- Roth IRA - A Roth IRA - IRA stands for individual retirement account - is a special type of account designation put on a custody account that gives it some incredible tax benefits, while simultaneously restricting the amount you can contribute to it and the types of investments you can hold within it unless you want to face some fairly draconian consequences.
-Money contributed to a Roth IRA comes from after-tax dollars, meaning you don't get a tax deduction for it, but, as long as you follow the rules, under the current system, you would never pay a penny in taxes on any of the profits you generated from the investments held within the Roth IRA, nor when you went to withdrawal those profits, for the rest of your life.
-You can buy stocks, bonds, real estate, certificates of deposit, and some other asset types within a Roth IRA.
+Money contributed to a Roth IRA comes from after-tax dollars, meaning you don't receive a tax deduction for it.
+However, as long as you follow the rules, under the current system, you will never pay taxes on any of the profits you generate from the investments held within the Roth IRA, nor when you withdraw those profits.
+You can buy stocks, bonds, real estate, certificates of deposit, and other asset types within a Roth IRA.

-- Traditional IRA - A Traditional IRA is the earliest type of IRA.
-Investors can contribute money to it if they qualify based on the income limitations and pay no taxes on certain types of investment gains held within the account until they withdrawal it at 59.5 years old or are forced to at 70.5 years old.
+A Traditional IRA is the earliest type of IRA.
+Investors can contribute money to it if they meet certain qualifications, such as their total income.
+Also, investors pay no taxes on certain types of investment gains held within the account until they can withdraw the amount at 59.5 years old or are forced to at 70.5 years old.

-- 401(k) - A special type of retirement plan offered by employers to their employees, a 401(k) usually allows investors to put their money to work in mutual funds or stable value funds.
-Like a Traditional IRA, the investor usually gets a tax deduction at the time the account is funded, there are annual limits (albeit much higher than those on a Traditional IRA or Roth IRA), employers often match contributions (e.g., 50% match on the first 6%), and there are no taxes owed until you begin withdrawing the money (59.5 years old at the earliest but required distributions begin at 70.5 years old).
+Employers often match contributions, such as a 50 percent match on the first 6 percent earned; and there are no taxes owed until you can begin withdrawing the money at 59.5 years old, with required distributions beginning at 70.5 years old.
 The term 401(k) refers to the section of the tax code that created it.
 In recent years, there has been a rise of so-called self-directed 401(k)s that allow the investor to buy individual stocks and bonds in the account.

-- 403(b) - A retirement plan that is much like a 401(k) only offered in the non-profit sector.
+A 403(b) is a retirement plan that is similar to a 401(k) only it's offered in the non-profit sector.

-- Rollover IRA - When an employee leaves his or her employer, he or she can opt to rollover the 401(k) balance and have it deposited into a Rollover IRA, which otherwise behaves almost exactly like a Traditional IRA.
+When an employee leaves their employer, they can opt to roll over their 401(k) balance and have it deposited into a Rollover IRA, which otherwise behaves like a Traditional IRA.

-- SIMPLE IRA - A type of IRA for small business owners with fewer than 100 employees who want to offer some sort of retirement benefits to their employees but don't want to deal with the complexity that comes from a 401(k).
+A Savings Incentive Match Plan for Employees (SIMPLE) IRA is for small business owners with fewer than 100 employees who want to offer some sort of retirement benefits to their employees but don't want to deal with the complexity of a 401(k).

-- SEP-IRA - Short for Simplified Employee Pension Individual Retirement Account, a SEP-IRA can be used by self-employed people and small business owners under certain circumstances, allowing them to put aside substantially more money than they otherwise would have been able to invest due to much higher contribution limits calculated as a percentage of income.
+A Simplified Employee Pension (SEP) IRA can be used by self-employed people and small business owners under certain circumstances, allowing them to put aside substantially more money than they otherwise would have been able to invest due to much higher contribution limits calculated as a percentage of income.

 Investment Terms Related to Companies

-- Form 10-K - An annual disclosure document certain firms are required to file with the SEC, it contains in-depth information about a business including its finances, business model, and much more.
+- Form 10-K: An annual disclosure document certain firms are required to file with the SEC, Form 10-K contains in-depth information about a business including its finances, business model, and much more.

-- Stock Exchange - A stock exchange is an institution, organization, or association which hosts a market for buyers and sellers of equities to come together during certain business hours and trade with one another.
-The most important stock exchange in the world is the New York Stock Exchange, or NYSE.
-Companies that want their shares listed on "The Big Board", as the NYSE is sometimes called, must meet strict criteria.
+- Stock exchange: A stock exchange is an institution, organization, or association that hosts a market for buyers and sellers of equities to come together during certain business hours and trade with one another.
+The most important stock exchange in the world is the New York Stock Exchange (NYSE).
+Companies that want their shares listed on "The Big Board," as the NYSE is sometimes called, must meet strict criteria.
 If the company fails to continue meeting these requirements, it is subsequently de-listed.

-- PEG Ratio - A modified form of the p/e ratio that factors growth into the metric to show that a company growing at 15% per annum and trading at 20x earnings can be cheaper than a company trading at 8x earnings and shrinking by 10% per annum.
+- PEG ratio: A modified form of the p/e ratio, the price-to-earnings-to-growth (PEG) ratio factors growth into the metric to show that a company growing at 15 percent per annum and trading at 20x earnings can be cheaper than a company trading at 8x earnings and shrinking by 10 percent per annum.

-- Dividend-Adjusted PEG Ratio - A modified form the PEG ratio which factors dividends into the metric to account for the fact that sometimes, slower growth is the result of a company paying out significant portions of its earnings in the form of cash dividends, which contribute to total return.
+- Dividend-adjusted PEG ratio: A dividend-adjusted PEG ratio is modified form of the PEG ratio that factors dividends into the metric to account for the fact that sometimes, slower growth is the result of a company paying out significant portions of its earnings in the form of cash dividends, which contribute to total return.

-- Dividend Yield - The current yield of a common stock at its present dividend rate.
-If a stock is trading at $100 per share and pays out $5 in annual dividends, the dividend yield would be 5%.
+- Dividend yield: The dividend yield is the current yield of a common stock at its present dividend rate.
+If a stock is trading at $100 per share and pays out $5 in annual dividends, the dividend yield would be 5 percent.